 The SARA Board of Directors meets every third Tuesday of the month (except for August) at 7 p.m. at the SARA office (8836 Greenback Lane, Suite C Orangevale, CA 95662).
 August is generally a board vacation month.
 In December the SARA Annual Meeting (the first Saturday in December) serves as the SARA board meeting.
 Members and guests are welcome to attend board meetings.
+Please note, beginning in April 2020 some meetings have been conducted virtually via ZOOM.
+Contact us to confirm the meeting's location or if you wish to receive an agenda.

 Save the American River Association, (SARA) is a grass roots organization established in 1961 to spearhead the establishment of the American River Parkway (the "crown jewel" of the Sacramento County Park System) and adoption of the American River Parkway Plan 2008.
 Our mission is to protect and enhance the wildlife habitat, fishery, and recreational resources of the American River Parkway.
 Our volunteer, non-profit group of members and Board of Directors work to ensure that the American River Parkway will survive and prosper for the benefit of future generations.